Platform Documentation

 Mapping Guide

-Complete Data Dictionary
+Detailed Data Dictionary

 Map your exact custom columns to the required CSV formats.
 Use the search bar below to instantly find your column.